tonytvo/blog-generator/content/blog/mindset-new-psychology-success/index.md

 # OTHERS

-27. Kindness Is Free!
+- **Kindness Is Free!**

-"Three things in human life are important.
+  - "Three things in human life are important.
 The first is to be kind.
 The second is to be kind.
 And the third is to be kind."—Henry James
-An extensive 225-hospital, 140-thousand patient survey by Press Ganey identified 15 factors which shaped patient satisfaction.
-The startling results: "Not a single one of the top 15 sources of patient satisfaction had to do with the patient's health outcome.
-All 15, in effect, were related to the quality of the patient's interactions with hospital staff—and employee satisfaction among staff members."
-The key, at an even deeper level, according to a patient-centrism experts at top-ranked Griffith Hospital:
-"There is a misconception that supportive interactions require more staff or more time and are therefore more costly.
+  - "There is a misconception that supportive interactions require more staff or more time and are therefore more costly.
 Although labor costs are a substantial part of any hospital budget, the interactions themselves add nothing to the budget.
-"Kindness is free.
+  - "Kindness is free."
-"Listening to patients or answering their questions costs nothing.
+  - "Listening to patients or answering their questions costs nothing.
 It could be argued that negative interactions—alienating patients, being unresponsive to their needs, or limiting their sense of control—can be very costly.
 Angry, frustrated, or frightened patients may be combative, withdrawn, and less cooperative—requiring far more time than it would have taken to interact with them initially in a positive way."
-This has become a centerpiece of my work.
-In the commercial sphere I encompass it with an
+  - This has become a centerpiece of my work.
+In the commercial sphere I encompass it with an equation:
-equation:
-K = R = P.
-Kindness = Repeat business = Profit.
+    - K = R = P. : Kindness = Repeat business = Profit.
-That is, among other things, kindness is the ultimate "hard" variable affecting the bottom line.
+  - That is, among other things, kindness is the ultimate "hard" variable affecting the bottom line.

-13
-28. Civil!
+- **Civil!
 Civil!
-Civil!
+Civil!**

 "For many years literature was my life ...
 One day, while lecturing on the Divine Comedy, I looked at my students and realized that I wanted them to be kind human beings more than I wanted them to know about Dante.
 I told them that if they knew everything about Dante and then